 Alison’s expertise is oriented to supporting educational professionals in their ongoing learning by examining the benefits and challenges associated with professional networking in order to promote the value of such activity to training teachers and, more recently, training doctors.
 Alison developed a new method for professionals to visually represent their networks as learning opportunity maps which facilitate rich discussions with the maps’ authors about the nature and value of others to their learning.
 This has proved an insightful research and development tool across a number of projects including the ‘Learning How to Learn: In classrooms, in schools and in networks’ (2002-2006) funded by the TLRP/ESRC and 'Beginning teacher development and support' project (2006-2011) funded by the Gatsby Charitable Foundation.
 This work has led to consultancy work for Relational Schools currently working with Suffolk and Norfolk SCITT to support strategies for increasing training teacher retention.
 Alison co-authored the book Researching and Understanding Educational Networks in 2010 and is now examining the issues professionals face due to the growth of digital social communication without a critical evidence base to inform their practice.
 She is contributing by illuminating the challenges, tensions and solutions professionals report as they, like other members of society but with additional responsibilities, embrace, dabble with and avoid social media.
 She was invited to contribute to a European symposium Teachers’ Role in the SNS-Era: Different points of view from a global perspective at the Ed-Media conference in Finland (2014) and a special issue of the European QWERTY journal entitled Reshaping professional learning in the mobile and social media landscape: theories, practices and challenges (2017).
 This work was presented with respect to doctors' learning through social media at the annual ASME (medical education) conference (2018).

 Together with a colleague Kris Stutchbury, Alison has developed a comprehensive ethical appraisal framework published in the Cambridge Journal of Education as Ethics in Educational Research: introducing a methodological tool for effective ethical analysis to support their enquiries.
 Alison is keen to advocate that researchers prioritise and build ethical thinking into all Social Science enquiries as well as exploring how Western frameworks of ethical thinking can be applied to other cultural settings.
 Through scholarship and research activity she led and built an open access website Doing Ethical Research which has been endorsed by BERA, adopted for use in Masters and Doctoral teaching at the Universities of Cambridge and Leicester and adapted for use in a Teaching School Alliance.
 Alison led the development of a Massive Open Online Course on the FutureLearn platform to disseminate her and colleagues’ expertise in research ethics from across the Social Sciences at the University of Leicester.
 People Studying People: Research Ethics in Society runs for 6 weeks twice yearly.
 The currency of her recent work has led her to seed debate about pressing ethical concerns related to ethnographic methodologies by co-chairing and presenting a symposium Ethics and Research in Educational Ethnography as part of network 19 at the European Conference for Educational Research in Denmark (2017), the outputs of which are being published as a book Ethics for Educational Ethnography: Regulation and Practice.

 Alison’s teaching expertise has grown from her early career as a classroom teacher, which provided her with a commitment to active pedagogical approaches to learning which support learners in developing enquiry skills for their ongoing learning.
 These principles she translates into supporting the learning of education professionals using her research to inform her teaching.
 Alison’s teaching expertise has been recognised through accreditation as a Senior Fellow of the Higher Education Academy (2015) and winning a University Distinguished Teaching Fellowship at the University of Leicester (2016).
 Alison was Director of Studies at the University of Leicester from 2013-2016 involving leading the development and quality assurance of the School of Education’s portfolio of taught programmes and was invited to chair Inside Government's debate on Delivering Teaching Excellence across UK Higher Education (2016).
 Alison brings together her expertise into Masters level course design and delivery.
 In addition to her current teaching roles, she has been Programme Leader for an MA in Education: Learning and Teaching, a PostGraduate Certificate in Effective Middle Leadership developed collaboratively with the national Union the Association for School and College Leaders and led the redesign of an MSc Educational Leadership (distance learning) programme.
 She supervises doctoral students on a range of international projects connected with her research interests.
-Alison is currently Pathway lead for a new MA/MEd programme in Learning and Teaching which is being launched with a free six week badged online course Looking globally: The future of education and in 2018 with EE830 Learning and Teaching: Education for the future.
+Alison is currently Pathway lead for a new MA/MEd programme in Learning and Teaching which launched in 2017 with a free six week badged online course Looking globally: The future of education and in 2018 with EE830 Learning and Teaching: Education for the next generation.